Gábor Fabricius: Erasing Frank

 Fabricius' first feature film, Erasing Frank (Eltörölni Frankot), completed in 2021, is a socio-political drama.
 Set behind the Iron Curtain of 1983 Budapest, Eastern Europe, the film follows Frank, a songwriter and singer of a banned punk band, who, as a representative of his generation, speaks out against the totalitarian regime and subsequently has to flee from retaliation.
 The film was produced by Otherside Stories and supported by National Film Institute (NFI).

-Erasing Frank was selected by the Venice International Film Critics to have its world premiere at the Venice Film Festival on 5 September 2021.
+Erasing Frank was selected by the Venice International Film Critics to have its world premiere at the Venice Film Festival on September 5, 2021.
 At the film festival, Fabricius fetched the award for most innovative film by the International Critics' Academy of Venice Biennale.
 In their tributes at the Venice awards ceremony, the foreign critics stressed that in making their decision they had judged the movie to be a film with a special atmosphere, a significant and moving work.
 As Screendaily's review stated, „Announces the arrival of Fabricius as a notable new talent in Hungarian cinema.
-It’s a supremely confident piece of filmmaking which won the Circolo del Cinema di Verona Award for innovation after its premiere in Venice’s Critics Week.”
+It's a supremely confident piece of filmmaking which won the Circolo del Cinema di Verona Award for innovation after its premiere in Venice's Critics Week."

 The Academy also awarded the International Starlight Cinema Award to Benjamin Fuchs, the protagonist in Fabricius' award-winning film, for the most powerful and memorable performance, making him the first Hungarian actor to receive this honour.

 While the film was screened in black and white at the Venice world debut as well as later in the art cinema networks, a color version of the film had been released in traditional cinemas.
-The Hungarian premiere date was 7 October 2021.
+The Hungarian premiere date was October 7, 2021.

-The year following, in 2022, Erasing Frank was awarded a Special Jury Award at the Pune International Film Festival in India.
+In 2022, Erasing Frank was awarded a Special Jury Award at the Pune International Film Festival in India.
 The film also won the Grand Jury Fiction Award, Winners Movies that Matters Festival 2022 in the Netherlands.

 Screenplays

-As a screenwriter Fabricius has also written the screenplays for the films Skinner, Dialogue and Erasing Frank.
+As a screenwriter Fabricius has also written the screenplays for the films Skinner, Dialogue, and Erasing Frank.

-He completed the script for Erasing Frank in 2018, two years before the film started shooting, and participated in several international film festival's screenwriting competitions, including Sarajevo, Karlovy Vary, and Vienna, where he was awarded a podium too.
+He completed the script for Erasing Frank in 2018, two years before the film started shooting, and participated in several international film festival's screenwriting competitions, including Sarajevo, Karlovy Vary, and Vienna, where he was awarded at the Let's CEE Film Festival.